kdeldycke/kevin-deldycke-blog/content/posts/hacking-openerp-60-user-interface-javascript.md

     :::js
     $('#my_field_id').focus();

-Once, in an heavily customized form, I had to simulate a click on a custom button each time a user would press the enter key, hence simulating a form submission.
+Once, in an heavily customized form, I had to simulate a click on a custom button each time a user would press the ++enter++ key, hence simulating a form submission.
 This can be done with the following code:

     :::js
     $("input").keydown(function(e){